ckeditor/ckeditor5/docs/framework/guides/package-generator/using-package-generator.md

 * `--use-npm` &ndash; use `npm` to install dependencies in a newly created package.
 * `--use-yarn` &ndash; use `yarn` to install dependencies in a newly created package.
-* `--name` &ndash; define a class name to be different from the package name.
+* `--plugin-name` &ndash; define a plugin name to be different from the package name.
 * `--lang` &ndash; (values: `js` | `ts`) choose whether the created package should use JavaScript or TypeScript.
 If omitted, the script will ask the user to choose manually.
 * `--verbose` &ndash; (alias: `-v`) print additional logs about the current executed task.